jolocom/jolocom-lib/docs/interactionFlows.rst

   const localCredentials = [emailAddressSignedCredential, phoneNumberCredential] const localCredentialsJSON = localCredentials.map(credential => credential.toJSON())

-  // The api will change to take instances of the SignedCredential class as opposed to JSON encoded credentials const validCredentials = credentialRequest.applyConstraints(localCredentialsJSON)
+  // The API will change to take instances of the SignedCredential class as opposed to JSON encoded credentials const validCredentials = credentialRequest.applyConstraints(localCredentialsJSON)

   console.log(validCredentials) // [emailAddressSignedCredential]

-Once the credential response has been assembled, it can be encoded and sent to the service's callback url:
+Once the credential response has been assembled, it can be encoded and sent to the service's callback URL:

 .. code-block:: typescript